University of Liverpool

 Jo Dukes McEwan BVMS(Hons) MVM PhD SFHEA DVC DipECVIM-CA (Cardiology) FRCVS

 Who is it for?

-This workshop is suitable for vets in first opinion practice or those studying for an RCVS CertAVP in small animal or feline medicine.
+This workshop is suitable for vets in first opinion practice or those studying for an RCVS CertAVP in small animal medicine or cardiology.

 Number of CPD hours this event can be recorded as